bestisblessed/mma-ai-swift-app/archive/README.md

    ```
    python app.py
    ```
-   The server will run on `https://mma-ai.duckdns.org`
+   The server will run locally at `http://127.0.0.1:5001` by default.
+Use your production domain (e.g. `https://mma-ai.duckdns.org`) when deploying.

 ### Deployment to Raspberry Pi